 How We Help

-HEP operates the Community Housing Assistance Program (CHAP) in partnership with Pinellas County, administering Emergency Solutions Grant (ESG) financial assistance for qualifying families at risk of homelessness.
+In addition, HEP operates several programs offering rental assistance to individuals and families in the community, including Community Housing Assistance Program (CHAP) in partnership with Pinellas County, administering Emergency Solutions Grant (ESG) financial assistance for qualifying families at risk of homelessness.
 With these funds, we can assist eligible individuals and families at risk of homelessness with rental payments, move-in costs, security/utility deposits, and utility payments.